Sachinsonu7/Sachinsonu7/README.md

-- 👋 Hi, I’m @Sachinsonu7
+- 👋 Hi, I’m Sachin Gowlikar
-- 👀 I’m interested in Web Development
+- 👀 I’m passionate about Data Analysis and deriving insights from data
-- 🌱 I’m currently learning Javascript & SQL
+- 🌱 I’m currently honing my skills in Python, SQL, Excel, Machine Learning, NLP, Deep Learning and Data Visualization tools like Power BI and Tableau
-- 💞️ I’m looking to collaborate on Projects based on Web Development
+- 💞️ I’m looking to collaborate on projects involving Data Analytics, Business Intelligence, or Statistical Analysis
-- 📫 How to reach me gowlikar.sachin94@gitam.in is my Mail and @sachin_sonu_ is my Instagram Profile
+- 📫 How to reach me: gowlikar.sachin94@gmail.in (email) LinkedIn: https://www.linkedin.com/in/gowlikar-sachin

 <!---